 IELTS Reading: Step-by-step process to find answers for multiple choice questions

 One of the most challenging questions to cover in IELTS Reading exam is Multiple Choice Questions, particularly when they appear in Reading Passage 2 or 3.
-This is because, the three or four options become long and they are quite close to choose.
-I personally faced this problem a lot of time, both when I practiced in home and when I appeared in the exam.
-Here is a step-by-step process which you can use to solve your problems in Multiple Choice Questions.
+This is because the three or four options become long and they are quite close to choosing.
+I personally faced this problem a lot of times, both when I practiced at home and when I appeared in the exam.
+Here is a step-by-step process that you can use to solve your problems with Multiple Choice Questions.
 To make you understand this lesson clearly, I’ve used a set of questions from Cambridge IELTS Series 9 Test 4 Reading Passage 3 entitled ‘The Development of Museums’.

 Read each of the questions carefully and mark the KEYWORDS.
-If you fail to recognise the keywords, you have little chance to trace the answer.
-So, let’s be careful choosing the correct keywords.
+If you fail to recognize the keywords, you have little chance to trace the answer.
+So, let’s be careful in choosing the correct keywords.

 Take a look at question no. 31 of Cambridge IELTS Series 9 Test 4 Reading Passage 3 – ‘The Development of Museums’ on page 99.